open-hand/choerodon-starters/choerodon-starter-metric/README.md

         enabled: ${enabled:true}
 ```

-And the property `hitoa.enabled` is to disable Hitoa configuration and the others are to disable the beans
+And the property `metric.enabled` is to disable Metric configuration and the others are to disable the beans

 and configurations from the dependency `micrometer-spring-legacy`.